 She is founding co-editor of the architectural journal Praxis: A Journal of Writing + Building, an award-winning journal of contemporary architecture of the Americas founded in 1999.
 Praxis has been funded by the National Endowment for the Arts, the Graham Foundation for Advanced Studies in the Fine Arts, and the New York State Council on the Arts, has staged conferences and events with PS1 MoMA, the Whitney Museum, the Boston Society of Architects, and the Skyscraper Museum in New York.

 Lawrence has published articles in Log, Perspecta, Future Anterior, Journal of the Society of Architectural Historians, Journal of Architectural Education, CASE, Architectural Theory Review, and ARQ: Architectural Research Quarterly.
-Her work has been supported by the National Endowment for the Arts, the National Endowment for the Humanities, the Graham Foundation for Advanced Studies in the Fine Arts, the Paul Mellon Centre for Studies in British Art, the Graduate Society at Harvard University, and the New York State Council on the Arts.
+Her scholarship has been supported by the National Endowment for the Humanities, the Graham Foundation, the Paul Mellon Centre for Studies in British Art, and the Graduate Society at Harvard University.

 At Northeastern, Lawrence has served as the Graduate Program Coordinator, Undergraduate Program Coordinator, and oversaw the creation and implementation of the BS in Architectural Studies degree, for which she served as coordinator for four years.
 Lawrence has taught at the University of California at Berkeley, MIT, and Harvard University.
 She received her PhD in architectural history and theory from Harvard University, her Master of Architecture from Columbia University and her BA Summa Cum Laude from Princeton University.